aytekinkaplan/JavaAdvanced/README.md

 ## Project Structure

-Absolutely, I can create a schematic based on the provided project structure:
+A schematic based on the provided project structure:

 ```
 AdvancedJavaExamples/